Selection Algorithms with Small Groups: The Shifting Target Algorithm

-In the \select algorithm introduced in \cite{BFP+73}, the group size is restricted to odd numbers in order to avoid the calculation of the average of the upper and lower median.
-For group size of $4$, depending on the choice of upper, lower or average median, there are three possible partial orders to be considered (see Figure~\ref{fig:partial}).
+In the \select algorithm introduced in \cite{BFP+73}, the group size is restricted to odd numbers, where the median of a group has a privileged symmetric position.
+For group size $4$, depending on the choice of upper, lower, or average median, there are three possible partial orders to be considered (see Figure~\ref{fig:partial}).

-If the upper (or lower) median is always used, only $(n/4)/2*2=n/4$ elements are guaranteed to be discarded in each iteration (see Figure~\ref{fig:group4_lower}) which gives the recurrence
+If the upper (or lower) median is always used, only $2*(n/4)/2=n/4$ elements are guaranteed to be discarded in each iteration (see Figure~\ref{fig:group4_lower}), which gives the recurrence

 The term $T(n/4)$ is for the recursive call to find the median of all $n/4$ medians.
 This recursion solves to $T(n)=O(n\log n)$.
 Even if we use the average of the two medians, the recursion remains the same since only $2$ elements from each of the $(n/4)/2=n/8$ groups are guaranteed to be discarded.